ouspg/CryptoCourse/Week7Exercises/README.md

 During the implementation, use *safe* DH parameters.
 For private keys of Bob and Alice, select a prime *p* where (p – 1) / 2 is also prime and that p is large enough.

-However, you can select any generator *g* as base and public prime *p* as modulo.
+However, you can select any generator *g* as base and public prime *p* (as long as it is long enough) as modulo.

 Established key is used on symmetric encryption of AES in this case.